 Was that Henry nearby, she wondered.
 She thought she sensed him near.
 She heard low warm laughter in her ears making her tingle and flush.
-The knight shade from her imaginations’ depths wrapped itself around her, and licked at her flesh, setting her alight with flame.
+The knight shade from her imaginations’ depths wrapped itself around her, and licked at her flesh, setting her aflame.
 The demon pressed in closer, looming over her, it’s invisible hands tightened around her throat.
 Her world closed in on itself.

-With sure hands, her clever gentlewoman cradled Anne’s face and pressed a glass to her lips, pouring the cooling liquid very slowly.
+With sure hands, the clever gentlewoman cradled Anne’s face and pressed a glass to her lips, pouring the cooling liquid very slowly.
 It seemed to cut like a knife.
-Anne coughed and spit and sputtered on the first trickle but reached out and clasped the drink with both hands and gulped it all down hungrily before letting go and passing back into the dream world, but this time into a deeper, more peaceful sleep.
-Instead of rousing Anne to change her wet gown and bedclothes, in a wise effort to conserve the last of Anne’s energy stores, the maid stuffed crumpled dry linen cloths, peppered with healing herbs, into the top of Anne’s gown and in the bedding around her to whisk the moisture away from her body and then left her at ease.
+Anne coughed and sputtered on the first trickle but then, reached out and clasped the drink with both hands and gulped it all down hungrily before letting it go back into waiting hands.
+She collapsed back into the bedding and passed again into slumber, but this time into a deeper, dreamless sleep.
+Instead of rousing Anne to change her wet gown and bedclothes, in a wise effort to conserve the last of Anne’s energy stores, the maid stuffed crumpled dry linen cloths, peppered with healing herbs, into the top of her charge’s gown and in the bedding around her to whisk the moisture away from her body, and then left her at ease.
 She was weak and would need time to rest and recuperate.
-But it was now clear, where others had died, Anne would live.
+But the waiting woman knew it was now clear, where others had died, Anne would live.

 Despite the early hour and rather nasty weather, a private dispatch carrying this news was to be immediately sent, and carried better than fifty miles by one of the king’s own messengers.